Blog #20: Community goings-on, the best crew ever, and an aesthetic anniversary

 - Godmason has a new rankings thread up.

 - El_Cazador may be releasing up to THREE new custom sets at some point, the beginnings of which you can see here and here.

-- Xerecs is working on his third set; you can check out the Spanish.
+- Xerecs is working on his third custom set.

 - Austin Larson uploaded some nice pictures of 10 masters on BoardGameGeek.

 - OzymandiasWhite is making custom islands and posting them at the subreddit.

 To top it all off, I should be about to begin a game with MegabyteKnight on VASSAL in a few minutes! 😀

 Deal of the Day: Gone now, but you can check out eBay.

 **Disclaimer: I will be using affiliate links with things like this, so if someone buys from it, I could make a few cents.
 XD

 Set number: 11 – Rise of the Fiends